-From: David P. Gorman, P.E., Assistant Director of Public Works
+From: David P. Gorman, P.E., Assistant Director of Public Works Def

-Date: March 6, 2017
+Date: March 28, 2017

-Subject: Endorsement of the Greenest Region Compact 2
+Subject Endorsement of Greenest Region Compact 2

-The Village of Lombard is member of the Metropolitan Mayors Caucus.
-As part of this organization, the Village has participated in their Clean Air Counts program, the US Mayors Agreement on Climate Change, and the Greenest Region Compact (GRC).
-The latter had been recommended by the Environmental Concerns Committee and passed by the Village's Board of Trustees in 2008.
-Attached is the GRC2, which updates the goals that had been set in the earlier Compact.
-Staff requests that the Committee provide a recommendation to the Village Board of Trustees regarding participation in the GRC2.
+As a member of the Metropolitan Mayors Caucus, the Village has participated in the Clean Air Counts program, the US Mayors Agreement on Climate Change, and the Greenest Region Compact (GRC).
+The latter had been passed by the Village's Board of Trustees in 2008.
+Attached is the GRC2, which updates the goals that had been set in the GRC.

 The attached GRC2 summary includes a listing of communities that have adopted a sustainability plan.
-As part of this small group, Lombard is recognized as a community that values sustainable programs and operations, as outlined in our Sustainability Framework.
-As the Committee knows, Staff values an economic justification in terms of return on investment and resiliency as components of sustainability.
+As part of this small group, Lombard is recognized as a community with sustainable programs and operations, as outlined in our Sustainability Framework.
+Staff values an economic justification in terms of return on investment and resiliency as components of sustainability.
 In addition, Staff submits that the types of actionable and impactful goals and actions are more important than the quantity of goals.
-Notable examples are the Village's Recycling Extravaganza, Annual Lombard Pride Cleanup, Rain Barrel and Compost Bin Grants, anti-idling program, the Bike/Ped Plan, LED streetlights, and use of concrete paver bricks and native landscaping where appropriate.
+Notable examples are the Recycling Extravaganza, the Annual Lombard Pride Cleanup, Rain Barrel and Compost Bin Grants, anti-idling program, the Bike/Ped Plan, LED streetlights, and use of concrete paver bricks and native landscaping where appropriate.
 There are no direct financial implications to endorse the GRC2.
 Rather, in doing so, the Village would continue to express a progressive policy of sustainability, which is also beneficial for grant eligibility and ranking.